Bill de Blasio: Law enforcement

-Marijuana legalization
+Marijuana

+In May 2018, de Blasio directed the NYPD to stop making arrests of persons smoking marijuana publicly, and to instead issue summonses in such cases.

 In December 2018, De Blasio announced his support for marijuana legalization in New York City, calling it a "once-in-a-generation opportunity to get a historic issue right for future New Yorkers."
 He worked with a marijuana task force to produce a report on licensing and regulation, which was released along with a letter of endorsement.

 Mohel disclosure rule

 In 2015, de Blasio repealed a public health requirement that mohels inform parents of the risks of metzitzah b'peh, an oral circumcision ritual that was linked to 17 cases of infant herpes, brain damage, and two deaths since 2000.
 In 2012, the rule was passed by the city's Board of Health, which required parents to sign a consent form.
 Some ultra-Orthodox Jewish leaders called the requirement an infringement on religious freedom, sued the city in federal court, and pressed their followers not to comply.
 After de Blasio installed allies and donors on New York City's Board of Health, a new policy was instated that mohels could be banned for life if they tested positive for herpes and the DNA strain matched the infant's, but only after a child was infected.
 It was soon revealed that the city was not disclosing new infections as required by the new policy, and children continued to become infected after undergoing the ritual.